SympleKaos/sphero-exercises/green/Using_the_app.md

 - Robots: Connectable and programable devices
 - Programs: instructions that tell the robots what to do
-- Activities: fun ways to learn and code with sphero, chariot races, painting
+- Activities: fun ways to learn and code with Sphero, chariot races, painting

 #### Sections